 My Biggest Concern

-I am concerned about Better Business Bureau complaints regarding the company.
+I am concerned about Better Business Bureau complaints regarding the company during its time as Pug Life.

 Although I had no problem receiving a harness, I want to make sure our community members are aware.
 We’ve had many readers who have had customer service complaints regarding the company; you’ll see their comments below.